jayesh-das-systems/custom-memory-allocator/README.md

 ## Notes & License

 Built as a systems programming project exploring deterministic allocators and intrusive data structures.
-Early scaffolding and benchmark scripts drafted with LLM assistance.
+Early scaffolding and benchmark scripts were drafted with LLM assistance (specifically Anthropic's Claude and Google's Gemini).

 Licensed under the **GNU General Public License v3.0**.